Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Ethical Consideration

 \section{Ethical Consideration}

 This work does not introduce new human-subject experiments or systems for mental health support.
 However, by synthesizing existing work, it aims to support more ethically grounded development, design, evaluation, and governance of trustworthy AI systems for mental health support.
+The survey should not be read as clinical validation of current AI mental health systems.

-There are several ethical concerns and potential risks under this topic for considering.
+There are several ethical concerns and potential risks to consider.
 First, AI systems in mental health raise heightened ethical risks due to user vulnerability and the sensitivity of personal disclosures.
 A primary concern is miscalibrated trust: systems may appear clinically competent or emotionally supportive beyond their actual capabilities, leading to over-reliance, delayed help-seeking, or inappropriate substitution for professional care.
 Anthropomorphic and empathetic interaction cues can further amplify this risk if not carefully constrained.